-It is located in downtown Salt Lake City as is run by the Church of Latter-Day Saints, and its purpose is to pursue genealogical research and assist visitors in finding information about their ancestry.
+It is located in downtown Salt Lake City as is run by The Church of Jesus Christ of Latter-day Saints, and its purpose is to pursue genealogical research and assist visitors in finding information about their ancestry.

 And this isn’t just limited to Salt Lake City or Utah locals!

 There’s lots of stuff to do in this library, and a variety of workshops and classes hosted by this SLC location will show you to do them.

 You will be taught how to use the library’s resources, databases, and records.